Chattanooga Mesothelioma Lawyer

 Many textile mills once used asbestos.
 The abandoned R.S.
 Stowe textile mill in Lupton City still poses a risk for nearby residents because of this past use.
 The site once manufactured thread and employed many people.
 While it previously helped build the population of the area, it is now a dangerous eyesore.

-Several issues have held up the process, including the discovery of an elevator shaft with a significant amount of asbestos.
+Several issues have held up the process, including discovering an elevator shaft with a significant amount of asbestos.
 In early 2020, the city put the project on hold, citing high costs and the complicated nature of the cleanup.

 Other Job Sites Associated with Asbestos Use in Chattanooga